-If applicable, we will send statements to you annually identifying the taxable portion of your distributions, the return of capital component of distributions and redemption proceeds paid to you for each year.
+If applicable, we will send statements to you each year identifying the taxable portion of your distributions, the return of capital component of distributions and redemption proceeds paid to you for each year.
 Tax statements will not be sent to you if you did not receive distributions or redemption proceeds, or if securities are held in your registered plan.
-You should keep detailed records of your purchase cost, sales charges, distributions, redemption proceeds and redemption charges in order to calculate the ACB of your securities.
 You may wish to consult a tax advisor to help you with these calculations.

-Generally, you will be required to provide your financial advisor with information related to your citizenship, or residence for tax purposes and, if applicable, your foreign tax identification number.
-If you are (i) identified as a U.S. Person (including a U.S. resident or citizen) (ii) identified as a tax resident of a country other than Canada or the U.S.; or (iii) do not provide the required information and indicia of U.S. or non-Canadian status is present, details about you and your investment in a Fund will be reported to the CRA, unless securities are held inside a registered plan.
+Generally, you will be required to provide your financial advisor with information related to your citizenship or residence for tax purposes and, if applicable, your foreign tax identification number.
+If you, or your controlling person(s) are (i) identified as a U.S. Person (including a U.S. resident or citizen), (ii) identified as a tax resident of a country other than Canada or the U.S.; or (iii) do not provide the required information and indicia of U.S. or non-Canadian status are present, details about you and your investment in a Fund will be reported to the CRA unless securities are held inside a registered plan.
 The CRA may provide the information to the relevant foreign tax authorities under exchange-of-information treaties.

-If You Own the Funds Inside a Registered Plan
+If You Hold Securities of the Funds Inside a Registered Plan